Pedestrian Accident Claims How Much Compensation Can I Claim?

 If you are employed anywhere, the onus is on your employer to provide a healthy and safe environment for you to work.
 This is the truth, regardless of your industry or nature of work.
 So, whether you are high on fixing the glass of a tall building or you are in the office working on your PC, your safety must be guaranteed.

 So, what happens in cases where your safety has been sidelined, and you have an accident at work while walking or working?
-Then you are entitled to claim for compensation.
+Then you may be entitled to claim for compensation for any damage caused by your workplace accident.
 It doesn’t matter if your injury is moderate or severe; you should hold your employer liable.
 Here are typical pedestrian accidents in the workplace:

 - Tripping on obstructions like loose cables or uneven flooring